mnadarsh/GCP/Cloud_IAM.md

 Click Next and then Accept the terms of service.
 The Google Cloud Platform Console opens.

 Agree to the terms of service and check No for email updates:

+# The IAM console and project level roles

+Return to the Username 1 GCP Console page.

+Select Navigation menu > IAM & admin > IAM.
+You are now in the "IAM & admin" console.

+Click +ADD button near the top of the page and explore the project roles associated with Projects by clicking on the "Select a role" dropdown menu:

+*You should see Browser, Editor, Owner, and Viewer roles.
+These four are known as primitive roles in GCP.
+Primitive roles set project-level permissions and unless otherwise specified, they control access and management to all GCP services.*